breakthrough-treatment-liver-cancer

 • The Barcelona Clinic Liver Cancer (BCLC) system

-Classifications of Liver cancer
+Classifications of Liver Cancer

 Staging systems can often help oncologists determine outlook.
 Still, for treatment purposes, some doctors classify liver cancers much more simply, depending on whether they can be surgically cut out (resected).
 Resectable cancer means that the tumor can be removed via surgery (partial hepatectomy.)
 Other types of simple classifications include: